vantage-sh/handbook.vantage.sh/docs/aws/services/cloudfront-pricing.md

 Origin Shield can be enabled in order to reduce the amount of traffic being served directly from the origin.
 Origin shields are not available in every region.

+## CloudFront Security Savings Bundle

+The CloudFront Security Savings Bundle is a simple way to save up to 30% on the CloudFront charges on your AWS bill when you make a 1-year upfront commitment with no service-level configuration changes needed.
+You're billed in equal installments over the 12 months, starting from the time you purcahse the security savings bundle.
+Once you purchase the CloudFront Security Savings Bundle, the savings are automatically applied to your bill.
+If you're familiar with [Savings Plans](/aws/concepts/savings-plans) or [Reserved Instances](/aws/concepts/reserved-instances), this is essentially the CloudFront equivalent to those conceptually speaking.

+The reason for this being named a "bundle" is that by making this purchase you also get credits towards the AWS Web Application Firewall (WAF) service.
+Ten percent of the amount you pay in committed use for a CloudFront Security Savings Bundle will be granted toward AWS WAF.
+So for example if you pay $500 for a CloudFront Security Savings Bundle, $50 will also be applied towards AWS WAF.

 ## Custom Pricing

 For customers who are willing to make certain minimum traffic commits (typically 10 TB/month or higher) they can contact AWS and negotiate custom discounted rates.